JamesOmare/CS-Messaging-Web-App/README.md

 4. **Configure Environment Variables:**

-The application uses environment variables (e.g., for database connection), create a `.env` file and add the following variables:
+The application uses environment variables (e.g., for database connection), create a `.env` file in the root directory and add the following variables:

 - In .env file: